AnnaEfstathiou/MobiVirus/README.md

 ## Abstract

-The MobiVirus Simulator simulates a virus infecting individuals in a population as they move around in a two-dimensional (2D) space.
+The MobiVirus Simulator simulates the spread of a virus within a population of individuals moving in a two-dimensional (2D) space.
+The purpose of the simulator is to study the evolution of viral genomes, diversity patterns, and adaptations of viruses as they evolve.
+The simulation resembles an epidemiological model, but the focus is solely on the evolution of the viral genome rather than its interaction with the human organism.

 ## Requirements